-Barabar Caves, Gaya, Historical Places in Bihar.
+Barabar Caves, Gaya, Historical Place in Bihar

-Beginnings of Cave Excavation.
+Beginnings of Cave Excavation

-Sudhama, Karna & Lomas Rishi Caves.
+Sudhama, Karna & Lomas Rishi Caves

 The three Barabar caves are called Sudhama, Karna, and Lomas Rishi caves.
 First and third are Chaitya halls and the second one is a dwelling unit.
 The roof and the walls of the caves are very well polished.
 That is supposed to be similar to the polish found on Ashoka pillars.
-I happened to visit many Ashoka pillars in recent past.
-I can tell from first-hand experience that the polish inside these caves is far better than any of the pillars.
+I happened to visit many Ashoka pillars in the recent past.
+I can tell from the first-hand experience that the polish inside these caves is far better than any of the pillars.
 This could have been because of the fact that these caves were shielded all the time.
 While pillars were exposed to all kinds of damages natural and man-made.

 When you put your hands on the walls of the caves, it feels as if they have been polished just yesterday.
 And all your reasoning would refuse to believe that this was done 2400 years ago.
 You look at the circular Chaitya part of the cave.
-And wonder how they would have scooped out the rock to make a near perfect dome.
+And wonder how they would have scooped out the rock to make a near-perfect dome.

-Lomas Rishi Cave.
+Lomas Rishi Cave

 The doorway to the Lomas Rishi cave is the only one that is carved.
 It has the ornamental features that provided the norm for the facades of the later rock-cut caves.
 The entrance arch has a pair of concentric lunettes, upper one decorated with latticework.
 And the lower filled with rows of exquisitely carved elephants paying homage to stupas.
-This work is inspired from wooden prototypes.
+This work is inspired by wooden prototypes.
 As that was the popular media for art before the stone, which was just beginning to be the medium for the expression of art.
 High polish and sharp chiseling make this an exquisite piece of art.

-Drive to the Hill.
+Drive to the Hill

 As you take a detour from Patna-Gaya main road, you need to travel a road that looks going nowhere.
 Then you see a lone hill standing in the middle of fields and you wonder how would this narrow delicate road take you there.
 We were well escorted on this journey.
 But I wonder how much courage would you need to go alone on this lonely hill through a lonely road.
 I did not even see any public transport going to the hill.
 Though once you reach there you see reasonable infrastructure in terms of a guesthouse, an abandoned museum and broad roads leading to the caves on top of the hill.

-There is a Shiva temple on top of the hill across the hill from Barabar hill.
+There is a Shiva temple on top of the hill across the Barabar hill.
 We were told that during Shivaratri lot of people visit this temple.
 And for a month or so a fair that is hosted here.
 There are well-defined steps leading to this temple as well.
-We could not visit the Naragjuni hill but I assume caves there are very similar to Barabar caves.
+We could not visit the Naragjuni hill but I assume caves there are very similar to these caves.

 Recommend you to read following travel blog posts of Places to visit in Bihar.
 They are also the Historical places in Bihar.